-Updated to be consistent with definition of impervious surface found in Drainage, Design and Erosion Control Manual
+Updated to ensure consistency with definition of impervious surface found in Drainage, Design and Erosion Control Manual

-"Impervious surface" A non-vegetated surface area, which either prevents or retards the entry of water into the soil mantle, as means pavement (compacted gravel, asphalt and concrete), roofs, revetments, or any other human-made surface which substantially impedes the infiltration of precipitation and other surface water that had entered the soil under natural conditions prior to development; and/or that hard surface area that which then causes water to run off the surface in greater quantities or at an increased rate of flow from the flow that present under natural conditions prior to development.
-Common impervious surfaces include, but are not limited to;: roof_tops, walkways, patios, driveways, parking lots_or storage areas, concrete or asphalt paving, gravel roads, and packed earthen materials, and oiled, macadam or other surfaces which similarly impede the natural infiltration of stormwater.
+"Impervious surface" As defined in the Thurston County Drainage Design and Erosions Control Manual (DDECM) means pavement (compacted gravel, asphalt and concrete), roofs, revetments, or any other human-made surface which substantially impedes the infiltration of precipitation and other surface water that had entered the soil under natural conditions prior to development; and/or that hard surface area that causes water to run off the surface in greater quantities or at an increased rate of flow from that present under natural conditions prior to development.
+Common impervious surfaces include, but are not limited to: roof_tops, walkways, patios, driveways, parking lots, concrete or asphalt paving, gravel roads, and packed earthen materials.

-"Related Normal residential appurtenances" means those improvements or structures which are connected to the use and enjoyment of the primary structuresingle family residence and are located landward of the ordinary high-water mark and includes a garage, deck, driveway, on-site septic system, and utilities.
+"Related Normal residential appurtenances" means those improvements or structures which are connected to the use and enjoyment of the primary structuresingle-family residence and are located landward of the ordinary high-water mark and includes a garage, deck, driveway, on-site septic system, and utilities.